ECEBC Logo

 The LOT program is a partnership between ECEBC, BC Aboriginal Child Care Society, and the non-profit Social Research and Demonstration Corporation.
 The project partners are supported by a Steering Committee composed of experts, Elders, and passionate educators.
 The content for the LOT program includes interviews from 24 Indigenous and non-Indigenous people, was developed by Dr. Enid Eliot and numerous individuals provided additional feedback and insight (including our colleagues at Metis Nation BC).
 It took a community to develop this course and we are incredibly grateful to all those who generously provided their time, stories, wisdom, and insights.

 Yes, the LOT program was designed to be completed by ECEs who are currently working.
 You will receive a selection of times to meet when you are applying.
-Please apply if one or more of the available times suit your schedule for the full 12 weeks of the program.
+Please apply if one or more of the available times suit your schedule for the full 19 weeks of the program.
 The majority of the meetings will take place outside of 9-5 Monday to Friday to accommodate ECEs working full time.
-The program will take place over 10 virtual meetings and an online wrap-up celebration over 12 weeks.
+The program will take place over 10 virtual meetings and an online wrap-up celebration over 19 weeks (including holidays and catch up weeks).
+Please see the Cohort Timeline for more information.

 Costs, Certificates and Accessibility: